reductstore/website/blog/2024-02-27-how-to-keep-mqtt-data-python/index.md

     asyncio.run(main())
 ```

 Let’s check the code in details.
-First of all we create a client to communicate with the ReductStore instance and create a bucket for the MQTT data:
+First of all, we create a client to communicate with the ReductStore instance and create a bucket for the MQTT data:

 ```python
 # Connect to ReductStore instance at 8383 port